jomocousins/gcp-terraform-HW-week8/Readme.md

 Goal
 Create a fully configured Managed Instance Group (MIG) via the GCP Console (ClickOps) that automatically scales, heals, and distributes instances across multiple zones.

-Prerequisites
-GCP project with billing enabled.
-Appropriate IAM roles: Compute Admin or equivalent.
-Predefined Instance Template (OS, machine type, startup script, disks, network, etc.).
-Network and subnetwork configured for the desired zones.
-Familiarity with the GCP Console UI.
-Steps
-1. Create the Managed Instance Group
-Navigate to Compute Engine → Instance groups → Create instance group.
+To create the MIG in the Google Cloud Console, go to Compute Engine → Instance groups → Create instance group, then choose Managed instance group.
+Select your instance template, choose a regional or multi-zone setup, and set the initial number of instances.

-Select Managed instance group.
-Choose your Instance Template.
-Select Multiple zones and pick the zones or region for your group.
-Set the Target size (initial number of instances).
-2. Enable Autoscaling
-Scroll to Autoscaling and enable it.
-Set the min/max number of instances.
-Choose a scaling metric, e.g., CPU utilization or load balancing capacity.
-Confirm and save.
-3. Enable Autohealing
-Scroll to Autohealing in the MIG creation page.
-Specify a health check (must exist beforehand).
-Set a initial delay (time before health checks start on new instances).
-4. Verify Multi-Zone Distribution
-Check that the instance distribution shows instances across all selected zones.
-The “Regional” MIG option automatically balances instances across zones.
-Verify that scaling events maintain distribution by observing instances in each zone after a scale-up/scale-down.
-5. Critical Additional Configurations
-Rolling updates: configure if instances will be updated without downtime.
-Target pools or backend services: attach the MIG to a load balancer for traffic routing.
-Health check: must be reliable; otherwise, autohealing may incorrectly replace instances.
-Instance Template updates: MIGs use templates; updates require a rolling update strategy.
+After that, turn on autoscaling and set the minimum and maximum number of VMs.
+You can base scaling on things like CPU usage or load balancing demand.

+Next, enable autohealing by attaching a health check that already exists.
+If an instance fails that health check, Google Cloud can replace it automatically after the delay you set.

+If you are using a regional MIG, Google Cloud will spread instances across the selected zones.
+You should verify that the instances are balanced across zones after scaling events.

+Other important settings include rolling updates, which help update instances without downtime, and attaching the MIG to a backend service or target pool if it will receive traffic from a load balancer.
+The health check is especially important because an incorrect one can cause healthy instances to be replaced by mistake.